Alex-bzh/corpus-kaamelott/scripts/2.corpus-normalization/README.md

 ## Warning

-We are concern that the scripts erase some replies, mainly due to lack of transciption directives, but the loss is tiny compared to the gain.
+We are concern that the scripts erase some replies (especially `delete-directions.py`), mainly due to lack of transciption directives, but the loss is tiny compared to the gain.